Voices, choices and leadership: a tipping point for Europe?

 Karien van Gennip

-Former Dutch Minister for Social Affairs and Employment
+Former Dutch Minister of Social Affairs and Employment

 Show more information on Karien van Gennip